Columba: Early life in Ireland

-Columba was born to Fedlimid and Eithne of the Cenel Conaill in Gartan, a district beside Lough Gartan, in Tír Chonaill (mainly modern County Donegal) in the north of Ireland.
+Columba was born to Fedlimid and Eithne of the Cenél Conaill in Gartan, a district beside Lough Gartan, in Tír Chonaill (mainly modern County Donegal) in what is now Ulster, the northern province in Ireland.
 On his father's side, he is claimed as being the great-great-grandson of Niall of the Nine Hostages, a pseudo-historical Irish high king of the 5th century.
+Tradition holds that he was born in Gartan.
+One tradition holds that he was born on a flagstone called Leac na Cumha in the townland of Lacknacoo.
 He was baptised in Temple-Douglas, in the County Donegal parish of Conwal (midway between Gartan and Letterkenny), by his teacher and foster-uncle Cruithnechán.

-Columba lived in the small village of Glencolmcille for roughly 5 years, which was named after him.
+Columba lived in the remote district of what is now Glencolmcille for roughly five years, which was named after him.
 It is not known for sure if his name at birth was Colmcille or if he adopted this name later in life; Adomnán (Eunan) of Iona thought it was his birth name but other Irish sources have claimed his name at birth was Crimthann (meaning 'fox').
-In the Irish language his name means 'dove', which is the same name as the Prophet Jonah (Jonah in Hebrew is also 'dove'), which Adomnán of Iona as well as other early Irish writers were aware of, although it is not clear if he was deliberately named after Jonah or not.
-Columba is also Latin for dove.
-(See also the bird genus Columba.)
+In the Irish language his name means 'dove', which is the same name as the Prophet Jonah (Jonah in Hebrew is also 'dove'), which Adomnán of Iona, as well as other early Irish writers, were aware of, although it is not clear if he was deliberately named after Jonah or not.
+Columba is also Latin for dove, and the name of the bird genus.

 When sufficiently advanced in letters he entered the monastic school of Movilla, at Newtownards, under Finnian of Movilla who had studied at Ninian's "Magnum Monasterium" on the shores of Galloway.
 He was about twenty, and a deacon when, having completed his training at Movilla, he travelled southwards into Leinster, where he became a pupil of an aged bard named Gemman.
 On leaving him, Columba entered the monastery of Clonard, governed at that time by Finnian, noted for sanctity and learning.
-Here he imbibed the traditions of the Welsh Church, for Finnian had been trained in the schools of Saint David.
+Here he imbibed the traditions of the Welsh Church, for Finnian had been trained in the schools of David.

-In early Christian Ireland, the druidic tradition collapsed due to the spread of the new Christian faith.
 The study of Latin learning and Christian theology in monasteries flourished.
 Columba became a pupil at the monastic school at Clonard Abbey, situated on the River Boyne in modern County Meath.
-During the sixth century, some of the most significant names in the history of Celtic Christianity studied at the Clonard monastery.
+During the sixth century, some of the most significant names in the history of Insular Christianity studied at the Clonard monastery.
 The average number of scholars under instruction at Clonard was said to be 300.
 Columba was one of twelve students of Finnian of Clonard who became known as the Twelve Apostles of Ireland.
 He became a monk and eventually was ordained a priest.